Political funding in the United Kingdom: Membership fees

+Third parties

+Third parties are "individuals or organisations that campaign in the run up to elections, but are not standing as political parties or candidates."

 History

 The first effort to regulate the financial dimension of political competition was the Corrupt and Illegal Practices Prevention Act 1883.
 Although this landmark legislation was concerned with constituency candidates, their campaign expenses and their agents only, all other efforts to create a political finance regime started from here.